ArcheoHacker1501/trajecta/README.md

 Trajecta is a user-friendly least-cost analysis tool specifically developed to be used in Digital Humanities and by users with only a basic computer science background. **Be patient, this is a initial release, it can contain bugs or errors**.
 Please, contact me for bug reporting, problems during the installation or additional features you would like to see developed and included in future releases.

+**For the moment only CPU processing is fully developed**.
+GPU can only process cost surfaces taking into account only slope (modiefied by cost functions).
+No additional costs (e.g. rivers) can be processed via GPU.

 ## Available Versions

 ### Release (Installer)